By David Joel Miller.

-Start doing positive things and show that you want a new crime free life.
+Start doing positive things and show that you want a new crime-free life.
 This is hard when you are first starting out but do what you can.
 Even though you may have paid your “debt to society” the prospective employer is thinking to themselves will this guy do it again?
 How much of a chance am I taking?

 Besides doing this for the job consider doing this for yourself.
 Do good things and you become a good person.
 Do bad, selfish things and you – Well you get the idea.

 If you had a drug crime go to A.A. or N.A.
 Consider joining or attending a religious group in the faith of your choice.
 When possible do volunteer work.
-Also make those amends.
+Also, make those amends.

 Consider going back to school or getting some vocational training.
 Completing a GED or a college degree says that you are willing to make some effort to improve yourself.

-It does not look good to a prospective employer if you are ducking you child support payments and you drive on a suspended license.
+It does not look good to a prospective employer if you are ducking your child support payments and you drive on a suspended license.
 Get that wreckage of the past cleaned up even if that means working a really crummy job to get those fines and fees paid off.

 4. Be honest on your application but do take every opportunity to be positive and explain your situation.